-Having been crudely split into three dwellings, the project involved the complete refurbishment of an existing Victorian terraced home, reconciling the building as a single family dwelling, as originally intended.
-Significant additions in the form of a new basement storey and rear extension were also added.
+The project involved the complete refurbishment of an existing Victorian terraced home, that had been crudely split into three dwellings, reconciling the building once again as a single family dwelling.
+Significant additions in the form of a refurbished basement storey and rear extension were also added.

-Responding to the needs of the client, the proposal preserves the principle of the original plan’s ‘front’ and ‘rear’ room, instead creating the variety of spaces required by the client by varying the height and relative proportions of these spaces.
-The result provides a series of studio spaces of differing scale, orientation and light quality.
+Responding to the needs of the clients, two creative professionals who frequently work from home, the proposal retained the principle of the original plan’s separate ‘front’ and ‘rear’ rooms, instead of the approach of introducing a contemporary ‘open plan’ combination of the two.
+Instead the variety of spaces required by the client were achieved varying the height and therefore the relative proportions of these spaces.
+The result is a series of studio spaces of differing scale, orientation and light quality.

-A simple palette of natural clay plasters, pre-cast concrete components, birch plywood flooring and oak detailing provides a robust and subtly consistant backdrop to the activities of the house.
+A simple palette of natural clay plasters, pre-cast concrete components, birch plywood flooring and oak detailing provides a robust and subtly consistent backdrop to the activities of the house.

 Photography by Max Creasy.